mrose15/nyt-app/README.md

 - Used the [Mantine + Next.js template](https://github.com/mantinedev/next-app-template) for this project and removed the Storybook references.
 I chose to do this taking into consideration this is a small technical assessment.
 If this were a larger project meant for production, I would have added the dependencies as needed, allowing for greater control over project structure and configuration.
 For a larger project with more dependencies, I would document why each dependency is used in the README.
 - Kept the components outside of /app to let other engineers know the app directory includes only page components.
 If there's too many folders in /app, then it will be hard for other engineers to know what routes actually exist inside the application.
 This separation keeps the codebase cleaner
 - Used environment variables to secure the API key
-- Used a server component for the API fetch due to better performance
+- Used a server component for the API fetch for better performance
+- Each component has its own folder to keep each components organized

 # Mantine Next.js template